dylanzemlin/discourse/docs/environment.md

 IRON_PASSWORD = 32_character_long_password # required
 ```

 To get your pocketbase credentials and urls, see [pocketbase.md](./pocketbase.md).
+Or, if you email dylan.zemlin@ou.edu he can give you credentials to the pre-existing database.
 The `IRON_PASSWORD` variable can be set to anything as long as it is at minimum 32 characters long.

 ## Server Environment